Antaeotricha aerinotata

-Antaeotricha aerinotata is a moth in the family Depressariidae.
+Antaeotricha aerinotata is a moth species in the family Depressariidae.
 It was described by Arthur Gardiner Butler in 1877.
-It is found in Brazil (Amazonas).
+It is found in Amazonas, Brazil.

 The wingspan is about 24 mm.
 The forewings are greyish-brown, the external half of the cell, the area beyond it, and a transverse patch placed at right angles to it and parallel to the inferior extremity of the outer margin, pale brassy-green.
 There is also a blackish dot at the end of cell.
 The hindwings are shining brown.